li-xin-yi/lctemplates/docs/source/tips.md

     mask[j] = False
 return [i for i in range(2, N+1) if mask[i]]
 ```

+To compare the efficiency of the two implementations, ref to [this notebook](https://github.com/li-xin-yi/lctemplates/blob/main/test/prime-check-test.ipynb), which also includes a more efficient code implementation in Numpy, which you can use in weekly contests to get a prime list faster.
 ````

 Simimarly, to factorize a number `N`, we can use the following strategy: